w3f/polkadot-wiki/docs/maintain/maintain-guides-secure-validator.md

 ### Secure-Validator Mode

-Parity Polkadot has a Secure-Validator Mode which enables several protections for keeping keys secure.
-The protections include highly strict filesystem, networking, and process sandboxing, on top of the existing wasmtime sandbox.
+Parity Polkadot has a Secure-Validator Mode, enabling several protections for keeping keys secure.
+The protections include highly strict filesystem, networking, and process sandboxing on top of the existing wasmtime sandbox.

-This mode is **on by default** if the machine meets the following requirements.
+This mode is **activated by default** if the machine meets the following requirements.
 If not, there is an error message with instructions on disabling Secure-Validator Mode, though this is not recommended due to the security risks involved.

 #### Requirements